-FED 350 Assessment in Education (2)
+FED 350 Curriculum and Assessment (2)

 A comprehensive introduction to assessment in Early Childhood Education, including standardized tests and informal strategies, selection and administration, classroom assessment of academic achievement, and the appropriate interpretation and use of findings.
 Prerequisite: TEP Block 1 courses.
 Prerequisite or co-requisite: other TEP Block 2 courses.
 (2nd)